Tai Chi Classes

 Centre and ground yourself

-Improve balance, coordination & posture
+Improve balance, coordination, breathing & posture

 Improve flexibility and gain strength

-Wednesdays 9:30-10:30am: Katoomba
+Wednesdays 9:30-10:30am: Katoomba - Qigong and Tai Chi

-Thursdays 10am-11am: Faulconbridge
+Thursdays 10am-11am: Faulconbridge - Qigong and Tai Chi

 Classes include warms ups, Qigong & Tai Chi.
 Please book for classes as dates can vary.
 Wear comfortable clothing and non grip shoes.